dreamspy/My-Cheatsheets-and-Guides/MacOS Setup Guide.md

-# A setup guide for an extrea smooth terminal experience on MacOS - 2018.08
+# A setup guide for an extra smooth terminal experience on MacOS - 2018.08
-### Info
+## Info
 Installed on Drungi MacOS 10.13.16 in august 2018

-### With tips and tricks partly taken from :
+## With tips and tricks partly taken from :

 [Oh-My-Zsh!
 A Work of CLI Magic — Tutorial for Ubuntu ](https://medium.com/wearetheledger/oh-my-zsh-made-for-cli-lovers-installation-guide-3131ca5491fb)